hummel009/MC-Environments/README.md

-This repository contains my personal Gradle templates for modding on various versions of Minecraft.
+This repository contains my personal gradle templates for modding on Minecraft 1.3.2 – 1.20.6.

 ## What was changed